ShyOZ/backend-development-course-project/README.md

 ***The project and this file will be updated as the course progresses***

 ## The Subject
 Building a [Django](https://www.djangoproject.com) web application that serves as a movie database system.
-The application currently allows users to register, authenticate, and browse movies.
+Users can register, authenticate, browse movies, and write reviews with ratings.

 ## The Concepts
 This project consolidates all Django concepts learned throughout the course by implementing a full-featured web application.
-Currently, The main features include:
+The main features include:
 1. User authentication system with custom login and signup forms
 2. Movie database with image upload capabilities
-3. CRUD operations for movie management (admin panel only)
+3. Movie review system with 1-5 star ratings and text reviews
 4. User session management and access control
+5. CRUD operations for movie management (admin panel only)
-5. Template inheritance and dynamic content rendering
+6. Template inheritance and dynamic content rendering
-6. Media file handling for movie posters
+7. Media file handling for movie posters

 The project demonstrates Django's Model-View-Template (MVT) architecture, database relationships, form handling, user authentication, and media file management.